codekraft-studio/angular-async-validation/README.md

 ---

 ### Examples

+#### Using a function:

-Using the directive with a custom validation function specified in the controller.
+You can use a function from the scope of your controller.

 ```html
 <input ng-model="myInput" name="fullname" async-validation="myValidation" />
 ```